Home » Path of Exile 2 » Guides » Path of Exile 2 Fate of the Vaal Guide: Vaal Ruins, Temple Rooms, And Atziri

 4.1 How You Get Room Tiles

 When you interact with the Temple Console, you’re offered a set of tiles to place (rooms and paths).
-You place six random tiles into your layout each time you build, which is why planning around upgrades and pathing matters.
+You put six random tiles into your layout each time you build, which is why planning around upgrades and pathing matters.

 4.2 How Room Tiers And Adjacent Upgrades Work

 Rooms can be improved by upgrading tiers and placing certain rooms to connect or stack effects, increasing reward potential.
-Higher tiers usually mean higher difficulty, so don’t spam upgrades if your build can’t comfortably clear the temple.
+Higher tiers usually mean greater difficulty, so don’t spam upgrades if your build can’t comfortably clear the temple.

 4.3 How To Path Toward The Royal Architect And Atziri